 In October 2013, Epic Group, a leading international e-learning business announced its intention to list on AIM by way of a reverse takeover of a cash shell called In-Deed plc.
 The Group’s inaugural acquisition, that of LINE Communications in April 2014, marked the first realisation of Learning Technologies Group’s ‘buy and build’ strategy to create a learning technologies business with revenues in excess of £50m within three years.

-LTG has since expanded considerably with a further five acquisitions enabling the Group to employ over 700 people in 17 locations across Europe, the United States, Asia-Pacific and South America.
+LTG has since expanded considerably with a further six acquisitions enabling the Group to employ around 750 people in 17 locations across Europe, the United States, Asia-Pacific and South America.
 In May 2018, LTG completed the acquisition of PeopleFluent, a leading US independent provider of cloud-based integrated recruiting, talent management, and compensation management solutions, for a cash consideration of $150 million.
 Over two thirds of LTG’s revenue now comes from recurring software licences in its Products division.

 After Epic plc announces its intention to list on AIM, Learning Technologies Group plc is formed.
 The newly-combined company is admitted to AIM on 8 November 2013.